xytis/GURPS/Campaigns/Ravnica/08_prep.md

 When no fights are organised the Emporium serves as imp controlled restaurant.

-## The Quicksilver Bat Bridge over The Chasm
+## The Quicksilver Bat Bridge over The Death Chasm

 The lowest of the three bridges that are still outside Golgari territory that connect The Blistercoils with The Bulwark.
 A good spot to get someone killed